Official Global Travel Advisories

 Libel, sedition and slander are criminal offences.
 Convicted offenders can expect prison terms without any option of a fine.

 The laws of the Gambia prohibit sexual acts between individuals of the same sex.
-Penalties include life imprisonment.
-LGBT travellers should carefully consider the risks of travelling to the Gambia.
-See Gay, lesbian, bisexual and transgender travel for more information.
+Those convicted can face imprisonment for up to 14 years.
+LGBTQ2 travellers should carefully consider the risks of travelling to the Gambia.

 The majority of the population is Muslim.